Sydney Arthur Fisher

-Sydney Arthur Fisher, PC (June 12, 1850 – April 9, 1921) was a Canadian politician.
+Sydney Arthur Fisher, PC (June 12, 1850 – April 9, 1921) was a Canadian politician, who served as Minister of Agriculture during the regime of Prime Minister Sir Wilfrid Laurier from 1896-1911.

 Born in Montreal, Canada East, he was educated at the High School of Montreal, McGill University, and finally Trinity College, Cambridge.

-A farmer, he first ran for the House of Commons of Canada in an 1880 by-election for the riding of Brome.
-Although defeated, he was elected in 1882 and 1887.
-A Liberal, he lost to the Conservative candidate Eugène Alphonse Dyer by 3 votes in the 1891 election.
-He was elected again in the 1896 election and was re-elected in 1900, 1904, and 1908.
-He was defeated in 1911 and in a 1913 by-election.
-From 1896 to 1911, he was the Minister of Agriculture.
+A farmer, he first ran for the House of Commons of Canada in an 1880 by-election for the riding of Brome, for the Liberals, following the death of Edmund Leavens Chandler.
+Although defeated by Liberal-Conservative David Ames Manson, he was elected in 1882 (when Manson was not a candidate) and again in 1887.
+In the 1891 election, he lost to Conservative candidate Eugène Alphonse Dyer by 3 votes.
+When Dyer's win was challenged, he did not run in the subsequent by-election in 1892 when Dyer was acclaimed.
+However, he was elected again in the pivotal 1896 election, and re-elected in 1900, 1904, 1908 elections, where he was a key member of the Wilfrid Laurier Cabinet as Minister of Agriculture.
+He was defeated in the 1911, that also saw the end of the Laurier government, and then in a 1913 by-election in Chateauguay, following the death of his former colleague James Pollock Brown, when he lost to James Morris.

 There is a Sydney Arthur Fisher fonds at Library and Archives Canada.

-He was the uncle of Philip Sydney Fisher.
+He was the uncle of Philip Sydney Fisher (1896-1983), who became President of the Southam Inc. Publishing chain, and married the granddaughter of founder William Southam.